A True Story

 Sharing is CaringLike this story?
 Then share it on:

 I was born on December 31st, 1987 - the last day of the year.
-But unlike my saviour Jesus Christ, nobody prophesied my birth years before I was begotten.
+Unlike my saviour Jesus Christ, nobody prophesied my birth years before I was begotten.
 And nature didn't respond to my birth in any unusual way to celebrate my arrival on this planet.
 The dogs in my home-area barked as usual; the birds flew around nonchalantly as they have always done; and no extra star twinkled on the night of that day I was born.

 Today, thirty years after I was born, I am still alive and kicking.
 I am blessed beyond measure with good health, a supportive family and quite a number of people I can count as friends.
 I am truly blessed.